-The field operations for NY1407-TB-C were conducted as part of the Sandy Supplemental Topo-Bathy Project NY1409-TB-C by Dewberry Consultants, LLC.
-For that project Dewberry and their sub-contractors were responsible for the planning, acquisition and post-processing of aerial imagery and LIDAR data to support photogrammetric processing and feature compilation.
+The field operations for VA1402B-TB-C were conducted as part of the Sandy Supplemental Topo-Bathy Project VA1408-TB-C, in which Quantum Spatial Inc. (QSI) was a subcontractor to Dewberry Consultants, LLC.
+For that project QSI was responsible for the planning, acquisition and post-processing of aerial imagery and LIDAR data to support photogrammetric processing and feature compilation.
 This included the establishment of ground control, the post-processing of airborne GPS data and calibration of the LIDAR data.

-A total of 27 ground control points (GCPs) were established in the NY1407D-TB-C subproject area using a combination of traditional static, fast-static, rapid-static, real-time kinematic, and post-processed kinematic GPS techniques.
+A total of eight ground control points were established in the VA1402B-TB-C subproject area using a combination of traditional static, fast-static, rapid-static, real-time kinematic, and post processed kinematic GPS techniques.
 Survey field work was performed between November 2013 and June 2014.
-A Ground Survey Report is on file with other project data within the RSD Electronic Data Library.
+A Ground Survey Report is on file with other project data within the NGS Remote Sensing Division (RSD) Electronic Data Library.

-The aerial photography acquisition phase of the project was conducted between April and June,
+The aerial photography acquisition phase of the project was conducted by QSI between January

-2014.
-A total of ten flight lines of natural color imagery were acquired for project NY1409-TB-C, within a tolerance of 25% of the mean range of tide around the Mean Lower Low Water (MLLW) tide stage.
-Of the ten flight lines acquired, portions of four were used in subproject NY1407D-TB-C. Imagery was captured with an approximate nominal ground sample distance (GSD) of 0.3 meters through the use of two large format Intergraph Z/I Digital Mapping Cameras (DMCs) with a focal length of 120 mm, and two Piper Navajo aircraft.
+2014 and April 2014.
+Imagery for VA1402B-TB-C consisted of a total of five flight lines.
+Imagery was captured at a nominal altitude of 10,000 feet with a ground sample distance (GSD) of 0.30 meters through the use of three large-format Intergraph Z/I Imaging Digital Mapping Cameras (DMC) with focal lengths of 120 mm.

-The LIDAR acquisition was conducted between November 2013 and July 2014 and consisted of a total of 262 LIDAR acquisition missions for airborne laser point cloud data covering the entire Sandy project area with an average point density of ≥ 4 pulses per square meter and a 50% swath overlap, though only a subset of these flights collected data over the NY1407D-TB-C project area.
+The LIDAR acquisition was conducted between November 2013 and July 2014 and consisted of a total of 262 LIDAR acquisition missions for airborne laser point cloud data covering the entire Sandy project area with an average point density of \geq 4 pulses per square meter and a 50% swath overlap, though only 18 of these flights collected data over the VA1402B-TB-C project area.
 Topo-bathy Green LIDAR and topographic Near-Infrared (NIR) LIDAR were captured in tandem through the use of three Riegl VQ-820G sensors (topo-bathy), and a Riegl 480 or two Leica ALS50-II (topographic) sensors.
 The topo-bathy data was used to derive the MHW and MLLW shorelines, while the NIR data was used as an aid to developing the water surface model necessary for applying refraction corrections to the topo-bathy data.